Spitfire-Frozone/Dungeons-and-Dragons/Isle-of-the-Forsaken/Session-3.md

 The party sets foot within the gates.
 Directly head of us is an inn called the Rivers Bounty, it's walls hold an insignia of a fish leaping between two mugs of ale.
 They see a young Human woman (Ginger hair, athletic build 5'11ft tall, grey eyes and brown skin) running towards the inn, hopping the fence and dashes in the front door.
 From behind the inn another person (olive skinned and with black hair) hopping the fence to a building to the west.

-The party are slightly bewildered at these events, adn teh woman seems slightly panicked.
+The party are slightly bewildered at these events, and the woman seems slightly panicked.
 After a minute, a scream is heard from the tavern and the ginger woman bursts out.
 She is accompanied by a blonde-haired skinny woman.
 They both hops the fence and runs in a southernly direction.
 Tezzaran calls out to them.

 ~~~
 Tezzaran: Do you need help?